Anthony-Calderaro/calderarrow/posts/quotes.md

 # Quotes

 An ongoing list of quotes which I find interesting, inspiring, or insightful.

-"A fool takes offense where none is intended.
-An even greater fool takes offense where it is intended."
+If any are misattributed, <a href="mailto:acalderaro@protonmail.com">please let me know.</a>

-"A ship in harbor is safe, but that's not what ships are built for." - John A. Shedd
+> A ship in harbor is safe, but that's not what ships are built for.
+[John A. Shedd](https://quoteinvestigator.com/2013/12/09/safe-harbor/)

 "IT is possible to commit not mistakes and still lose.
 That is not weakness, that is life."
 Captain Jean-Luc Picard

 "Buried deep within you, beneath all the years of pain and anger, there is something that has never been nurtured: the potential to make yourself a better man.
 And that is what it is to be human.
 To make yourself more than you are."
 Captain Jean-Luc Picard

+> A fool takes offense where none is intended.
+An even greater fool takes offense where it is intended.
+[Brigham Young](https://en.wikipedia.org/wiki/Brigham_Young)

 "12 Fucking Rules for Success: